 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-In the 2017–18 academic year, the tuition rate for the MHI program will be $695 per credit.
+For the 2017–18 academic year, the tuition rate for the 38-credit MHI degree is $695 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services, technology and books.

 Many graduate students are eligible for financial aid, usually in the form of student loans.
 Other potential sources of funding include tuition benefits from current employers.
 In addition, St. Catherine’s MHI students employed by one of our corporate partners may be eligible to receive a special corporate partner scholarship, reducing tuition costs by 10%.

 The MHI degree includes courses and experiences to build your professional competencies.

 We're happy to share additional details about our Health Informatics (MHI) program.